Gynecologic Oncology Fellowship

 Overview of Fellow Didactic Expectations

 Fellows will be expected to provide some lectures to residents and medical students during the training program.
-The fellows will be responsible to run the weekly Gynecologic Oncology Tumor Board, which is a forum for case management discussions, as well as a review of Gynecologic Pathology, and eligible clinical trials.
+The fellows are responsible for running the weekly Gynecologic Oncology Tumor Board, which is a forum for case management discussions, as well as a review of Gynecologic Pathology, and eligible clinical trials.
 There is a weekly teaching session in Gynecologic Oncology, and a weekly set of Fellow Didactic Lectures (including case reviews and Journal Club).
 The Fellow Didactic Lectures include pathology and management of gynecologic cancers, landmark trials in gynecologic oncology, chemotherapy review, radiation review, and topics in palliative care.
 Other conferences include weekly Department Grand Rounds, monthly Departmental M&M conference, and resident didactic lectures.
 Fellows are required to complete graduate level courses in Clinical Epidemiology, Biostatistics and Clinical Trial Design.

 At the beginning of the academic year a lecture schedule is developed by faculty with the assistance of the 3rd year fellow with the didactic topics and assigned faculty for the year.
 A topic for the month will be provided with the required reading material (book chapters and selected articles).
 The format for these sessions consists of an informal question and answer session with the assigned faculty and all fellows.